ULTIMATE Split-Ends Guide; Types, Causes, and BEST Treatments

 4. Hairbrush The Correct Way

-While more flexible, the hair is also much more prone to damage when wet.
+While more flexible, the hair is much more prone to wet damage.

-Avoid trusty paddle brush, or you’ll be doing more harm than good.
+Avoid trusty paddle brush, or you’ll do more harm than good.

 Use a wide-tooth comb and start at the bottom of your hair, working your way up.

 Otherwise, you’re just creating and dragging hair knots.

 If curly and dense, there’s no harm in splitting your hair into sections to brush it.